 The school makes a "graduated response" according to the level of need.
-The child's needs are described within a range of 1 to 4.
+The child's needs are described as being Quality First Teaching, SEND SUPPORT, SEND SUPPORT + or EHCP.
 Guidance by the LA is helpful in determining the "range of provision" to be made according to descriptors of need.
 (See the link below to Bradford School's Online)

-- o Range 1 - When a child's additional needs are identified, the class teacher will discuss the need with parents, explain any additional approaches being used and ways in which they can help.
-He or she will plan suitable learning activities to address the need but mostly the child will be working on similar objectives to others in the class.
+When a child's additional needs are identified, the class teacher/SENDCo will discuss the need with parents, explain any additional approaches being used and ways in which they can help.

+- Quality First Teaching - The class teacher will plan suitable learning activities to address the need but mostly the child will be working on similar objectives to others in the class.
 The child's teacher will review progress and the provision being made and discuss it with parents.
-The concern will be recorded on the "Concern Form" and a copy given to parents.